This section discusses the management of pain related to the treatment of early and locally advanced breast cancer.

 Your provider may also prescribe mild pain relievers or other medications to ease the pain or numbness.
 If you still have pain, let your provider know.
 He or she may need to adjust your prescription.

-Duloxetine is the only medication helpful for the burning or shooting pain caused by cisplatin or taxane chemotherapy drugs.
+Duloxetine (Cymbalta) is the only medication helpful for the burning or shooting pain caused by cisplatin or taxane chemotherapy drugs.
 It’s not helpful, however, for the numbness caused by these drugs.

 If your pain doesn’t respond to these measures, your provider may refer you to a palliative care or anesthesia pain specialist for a consultation.